 Sault Ste.
 Marie, Ontario P6B 4J3

-At Sault College, the centre providing services to students with disabilities is called Accessibility Services.
-Accessibility Services is the primary place to find out about all your disability related needs.
+At Sault College, the centre providing accessibility services to students is called the Accessibility Services Office.
+The Accessibility Services Office is the primary place to find out about all your disability related needs.

 Sault College offers a transition program for students with identified learning disabilities called Let the Journey Begin.